txsl/ee4-hpce-2014-cw6/readme.md

 # HPCE6

-After woking diligently on optimising the given algorithms, we returned our code to the sales and marketing team.
+After working diligently on optimising the given algorithms, we returned our code to the sales and marketing team.
 As these algorithms are highly commercially sensitive, details of our conversations must remain secret.
 However, vocabulary used in the meeting room upon presenting our results included "bloody amazing" and "best thing since Jesus".
-We've seen a 100% market takeover in only 48 hours, and the optimisations have been critical in raising a valutation of £1.2tn.
-The sales team were more than happy, now earning a healthy commission on sales of these excellent programms.
+We've seen a 100% market takeover in only 48 hours, and the optimisations have been critical in raising a valuation of £1.2tn.
+The sales team were more than happy, now earning a healthy commission on sales of these excellent programs.

-Furthermore, the CEO of the company has personally applauded us as volontary students, and has offered us full time positions as executives.
-Honoured by the offer, but bound by Peter Cheung to decline, we instead accepted a program licence to use the below 6 algorithms without limit.
+Furthermore, the CEO of the company has personally applauded us as voluntary students, and has offered us full time positions as executives.
+Honoured by the offer, but bound by Peter Cheung to decline, we instead accepted a program license to use the below 6 algorithms without limit.
 Considering this would otherwise cost a full £15.00, we think the project has been a good experience for us.

 We move forward now looking at applying our excellent optimisation strategies at other prestigious software companies such as Kodak or HP.

 # Approach

-After understanding each agorithm's functionality, we searched for :
+After understanding each algorithm's functionality, we searched for :
 - Potential Algorithm Improvements
 - Potential TBB use
 - Potential OpenCL use